stencillogic/Start-with-Rust-fast/README.md

 HashMap.

-HashMap is associative array backed by hash table.
+HashMap is an associative array backed by hash table.

 Usage example: